Khaled Al-Atwi: Personal life

-Al-Atwi was born in Dammam but moved to Al-Oyoon, located in the Al-Ahsa Governorate, during his childhood.
+Al-Atwi was born in Dammam but moved to Al-Oyon, located in the Al-Ahsa Governorate, during his childhood.
 He is married and has four sons; Fahad, Saud, Mohammed, and Sattam.
 Al-Atwi graduated from King Faisal University and has a bachelor's degree in sociology.
 He used to work as a history teacher in a school in Urayrah.
 He later became a principal of a school in Al Kulabiyah.